fogus/spiel/pyramidenspiel/toripoka/README.markdown

-*Toripoka* is a set-collection card game inspired by Poker, for 2 players.
+*Toripoka* is a set-collecting, bluffing card game inspired by Poker, for 2 players.

 Setup
 =====